tromey/emacs-ffi/README.md

   the sense that they aren't differentiated based on what they point to.

+* `:size_t`, `:ssize_t`, `:bool`.
+These correspond to the C type of the same name and internally are just aliases for one of the other integral types.

 # Type Conversions

 Currently all type conversions work the same in both directions.